bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/_index.md

 Many complex architectures may be described in dozens of AsyncAPI documents referenced to each other.
 So, another requirement is to be able to track and handle these dependencies.

-Finally, to help the user to mock up or make prototypes or write the applications, it's better to provide minimal implementations based on popular libraries for the most popular protocols.
+Finally, to help the user to make prototypes or write the applications, it's better to provide minimal implementations based on popular libraries for the most popular protocols.
 And they should be pluggable as well.

 ## Overview